Ahmedabbas75/Telco-customer-churn/README.md

 ## 1- Data Description :
-- `customerID`: A unique ID that identifies each customer.,
+- `customerID`: A unique ID that identifies each customer.
-- `gender`: The customer’s gender - Male, Female,
+- `gender`: The customer’s gender - Male, Female.
-- `SeniorCitizen`: Whether the customer is a senior citizen or not (1, 0),
+- `SeniorCitizen`: Whether the customer is a senior citizen or not (1, 0).
-- `Partner`: Whether the customer has a partner or not (Yes, No),
+- `Partner`: Whether the customer has a partner or not (Yes, No).
-- `Dependents`: Whether the customer has dependents or not (Yes, No),
+- `Dependents`: Whether the customer has dependents or not (Yes, No).
-- `tenure`: Number of months the customer has stayed with the company,
+- `tenure`: Number of months the customer has stayed with the company.
-- `PhoneService`: Whether the customer has a phone service or not (Yes, No),
+- `PhoneService`: Whether the customer has a phone service or not (Yes, No).
-- `MultipleLines`: Whether the customer has multiple lines or not (Yes, No, No phone service),
+- `MultipleLines`: Whether the customer has multiple lines or not (Yes, No, No phone service).
-- `InternetService`: Customer’s internet service provider (DSL, Fiber optic, No),
+- `InternetService`: Customer’s internet service provider (DSL, Fiber optic, No).
-- `OnlineSecurity`: Whether the customer has online security or not (Yes, No, No internet service),
+- `OnlineSecurity`: Whether the customer has online security or not (Yes, No, No internet service).
-- `OnlineBackup`: Whether the customer has online backup or not (Yes, No, No internet service),
+- `OnlineBackup`: Whether the customer has online backup or not (Yes, No, No internet service).
-- `DeviceProtection`: Whether the customer has device protection or not (Yes, No, No internet service),
+- `DeviceProtection`: Whether the customer has device protection or not (Yes, No, No internet service).
-- `TechSupport`: Whether the customer has tech support or not (Yes, No, No internet service),
+- `TechSupport`: Whether the customer has tech support or not (Yes, No, No internet service).
-- `StreamingTV`: Whether the customer has streaming TV or not (Yes, No, No internet service),
+- `StreamingTV`: Whether the customer has streaming TV or not (Yes, No, No internet service).
-- `StreamingMovies`: Whether the customer has streaming movies or not (Yes, No, No internet service),
+- `StreamingMovies`: Whether the customer has streaming movies or not (Yes, No, No internet service).
-- `Contract`: The contract term of the customer (Month-to-month, One year, Two year),
+- `Contract`: The contract term of the customer (Month-to-month, One year, Two year).
-- `PaperlessBilling`: Whether the customer has paperless billing or not (Yes, No),
+- `PaperlessBilling`: Whether the customer has paperless billing or not (Yes, No).
-- `PaymentMethod`: The customer’s payment method (Electronic check, Mailed check, Bank transfer (automatic), Credit card (automatic)),
+- `PaymentMethod`: The customer’s payment method (Electronic check, Mailed check, Bank transfer (automatic), Credit card (automatic)).
-- `MonthlyCharges`: The amount charged to the customer monthly,
+- `MonthlyCharges`: The amount charged to the customer monthly.
-- `TotalCharges`: The total amount charged to the customer,
+- `TotalCharges`: The total amount charged to the customer.
 - `Churn`: Whether the customer churned or not (Yes or No).
 _______________________________________________________________________________________
 ## 2- In Mind Questions